AceAkki/Event-Register/README.md

 # 💻 Event-Register: Virtual Conference Landing Page

 A responsive and visually appealing landing page for a fictional virtual tech conference, complete with a registration form.
-This project serves as a demonstration of modern HTML and CSS skills.
+This project serves as a demonstration of modern HTML and CSS skills, and the foundation for a full-stack implementation.

 ---